Core Concepts

 - scores from annotations, evaluations, flaggers, and custom checks

-- issues discovered from failed scores
+- signals grouped from failed scores

-- evaluations and simulations
+- evaluations and monitors

 - project settings such as monitoring behaviour